 - Drive out the enemy.
 The devil is behind much of the adverse situations that you experience.
 He wants to hinder God's plan for your life.
 As you give your praise to God, where it belongs, this drives off the enemy.

 - Please God.
-It delights God's heart to see his child praising even in difficult circumstances, this is showing abiding trust and reliance on him.
+It delights God's heart to see his child praising even in difficult circumstances for this is showing your abiding trust and reliance on him.